jundalisay/superblist/content/en/faq.md

 {{< /l >}}

 {{< r a="Boomer" >}}
 What makes you so absolutely sure that you know the nature of the universe?
 What is your qualification?
-I have a PhD from a top Western unviersity.
+I have a PhD from a top Western university.
 {{< /r >}}

 {{< l a="Superphysics" >}}